-Called to Write is a private network exclusively for writers who want a positive, supportive environment to follow their call to write and have the accountability needed to make it happen.
+Called to Write is a private community exclusively for writers who want a positive, supportive environment to follow their call to write and have the accountability needed to make it happen.

 We help you take practical action on your writing, goals, craft, vision, and career.

 We aim to help you build and create a lasting writing career so you're not only doing what you were put here to do -- but also ultimately getting paid to do so.

 Writing on your own, day after day, can feel all but impossible some days.
 But when you feel the call to write, writing is not optional — even if we need some support to help us make the work happen.